apostrophecms/apostrophe-headless/README.md

 `/api/v1/products?autocomplete=che`

 There's much more.
-You can use any [cursor filter](http://apostrophecms.org/docs/tutorials/intermediate/cursors.html) that offers a `sanitize` method via the query string.
-It's [not hard to add custom filters](http://apostrophecms.org/docs/tutorials/intermediate/cursors.html#custom-filters) if you need to, but keep in mind that most schema field types have built-in [filter support](http://apostrophecms.org/docs/tutorials/intermediate/cursors.html).
+You can use any [s filter](https://docs.apostrophecms.org/advanced-topics/database/cursors.html) that offers a `sanitize` method via the query string.
+It's [not hard to add custom filters](https://docs.apostrophecms.org/advanced-topics/database/cursors.html#custom-filters) if you need to, but keep in mind that most schema field types have built-in [filter support](https://docs.apostrophecms.org/advanced-topics/database/cursors.html#built-in-filters-every-schema-field-gets-one).

 To call most filters from the public API, you will need to use the `safeFilters` option to declare these filters "safe.".
 Rather than just `restApi: true`, write: